New! BD Essentials: Turn your team into growth advocates

 Elite professionals aren’t robots.
 Of course, they have positive or negative feelings, just like the rest of us, but they know how to compartmentalize them and don’t let those feeling distract them from what matters on a call.

 Now that you know the Seven Deadly Sins, your team must avoid these at all costs.
-And, if we are honest with ourselves, we have all committed one or several of these sins.
+If we’re honest, we’ve all committed one or several of these sins before.

-But here’s the good news: Building customer rapport and increasing your organization’s customer intimacy is within reach with the right skills and habits.
+But here’s the good news: Building your organization’s customer intimacy is within reach with the right skills and habits.
 They not only drive organizational growth but improve the culture and morale as well.

 Skills such as active listening, empathy, and emotional control are all tools that continue to provide benefits beyond business development.